micahwoods/micahwoods.github.io/_posts/2017-08-23-how-to-spend-5000-tournament-green-fertilizer.md

 ![hole 12 before pro am](https://c1.staticflickr.com/5/4419/35939645743_cc6cf61578_b_d.jpg)

 The objective here is to make the best greens possible.
 It is not to save money.
-So this amount is quite reasonable and no one is looking to cut the costs.
+So this amount is quite reasonable for this facility and no one is looking to cut the costs.

 You can see, however, that even in this $3,889 used at Keya GC, one could cut the cost substantially if one wanted to.